isomerpages/moe-compassvalesec/_our-programmes/Distinctive Programmes/Learning for Life Programme – Green Compass Programme (LLP – GCP).md

 North Stars will:

-1.  develop awareness on environmental issues and ways to lead a sustainable lifestyle.&nbsp;&nbsp;
+1. Develop awareness on environmental issues and ways to lead a sustainable lifestyle.&nbsp;&nbsp;

-2.  take consistent actions to reduce, reuse, recycle and upcycle waste as responsible consumers.&nbsp;&nbsp;&nbsp;
+2. Take consistent actions to reduce, reuse, recycle and upcycle waste as responsible consumers.&nbsp;&nbsp;&nbsp;

-3.  advocate green values, knowledge, and skills as a class, in school and beyond as active citizens in the community.
+3. Advocate green values, knowledge, and skills as a class, in school and beyond as active citizens in the community.

 ### Key Programmes